Box-ball system: soliton and tree decomposition of excursions: Trees, excursions and slot diagrams

 \subsection{Slot diagrams of planar trees}

-Think each node of a tree as a circumference and each incident edge to the node as a segment intersecting the circumference; different edges intersect disjoint points, called incident points.
+Think each node of a tree as a geometric object.
+More precisely identify each node with a circumference that is exactly the boundary of the associated colored region like in Figure \ref{14-new-reverse}.
+Each incident edge to the node is now a segment intersecting the circumference; different edges intersect different points, called incident points.
 By convention, we assume that there is a segment incident to the root from below.
 The arcs of the circumference with extremes in the incident points and with no incident point in the interior are called \emph{slots*}.
 We will describe a procedure to attach new branches to slots*.
-We use the same symbol $*$ for the solitons of the previous section and slots here there is a direct correspondence between the solitons* and the slot* diagram for the branches of the tree.
+We use the same symbol $*$ for the solitons of the previous section and slots here since there is a direct correspondence between the solitons* and the slot* diagram for the branches of the tree.

 We say that a node of a tree has $k$ \emph{generations} if it is colored in the iteration number $k$ of the algorithm \emph{Branch identification II}.
 This is equivalent to say that the maximal path from the node to a leaf, moving always in the opposite direction with respect to the root, has $k$ nodes, including the node and the leaf.